open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 There is no official deadline to complete these steps, but most candidates who are approved for the internship program finished the steps within 7-8 days.
 Good luck!

 ## Step 0 - Introductory Steps

+**NOTE**: We recommend using Chrome for these steps, as you may encounter cosmetic bugs with other browsers.

 1. Send us your resume again along with a short description of yourself and what you would like to be called to [vi+resume@ole.org](mailto:vi+resume@ole.org).